ScriptRaccoon/raccoonjobs/src/services/video/README.md

 1. In the repository, create a copy `.env` of the file `.env.example`.
 2. Open the JSON file and copy the values of `client_id` and `client_secret` from the downloaded JSON file to the `.env` file.
-3. In the `.env` file, add `http://localhost:3000/auth/callback` as the redirect URI.
+3. Add `http://localhost:3000/auth/callback` as the redirect URI.
-4. Also add some random api key in the `API_KEY` variable.
-This will protect this service.
+4. Create a secure password for your own usage and save it in the `API_KEY` variable.
+This API key will protect your service once you deploy it.

 ## Retrieve the refresh token

 1. Inside the repository, run the script `pnpm start`.
 2. Open `http://localhost:3000/auth` and follow the link.
 3. Login with the account that manages your YouTube account.
 In case you have a brand account, you need to choose the brand account.
 4. After login, you will be redirected to `http://localhost:3000/auth/callback` and see a refresh token and access token.
-In case you already generated a refresh token which has not expired, it will not be included in the response.
+Notice: In case you already generated a refresh token which has not expired, it will not be included in the response.
 5. Copy the refresh token to the `.env` file.
-The file should now be complete.

 ## Test the endpoint locally